 There's frankly not a huge difference between our Full-Day layer system and what we bring on a multi-day backpack trip.
 Mostly, we'll just assume that bad weather will occur, and the time to get out if things go wrong will be longer.
 In short, we're a bit more conservative.

-- Base – We'll generally choose a light merino wool long-sleeve base layer with a zip neck.
+- Base — We'll choose a light merino wool long-sleeve base layer with a zip neck.
 But, we might toss in a light short sleeved performance shirt as a luxury.

-- Outer Shell – Top it off with a shell that is appropriate for the conditions.
-For a multi-day backpack we'll generally assume significant rain and bring a hardshell or quality rain jacket along with some rain pants.
+- Outer Shell — Top it off with a shell that is appropriate for the conditions.
+For a multi-day backpack we'll assume significant rain and bring a hardshell or quality rain jacket along with some rain pants.